 Do Workers Have the Right to Cease or Refuse Unsafe Work?

-For example, imagine if, because of short staffing, a worker is told to do a particular job alone that can only be done safely by 2 workers working together.
+Imagine, because of short staffing, a worker is told to do a particular job alone that can only be done safely by two people.
 The worker is likely to have a reasonable concern of being exposed to a serious risk of injury by performing this task without the assistance of another worker.

 Also, workers have a duty to take reasonable care of their own health and safety.
-Most workers would probably know that section 28, WHS Act, says;
+Workers should know that their health and safety duties as workers fall under section 28, WHS Act, where it says:

 “while at work a worker must;